 Onboarding – it’s an essential part of the recruitment process and can make or break a new hire.
 Below you’ll see the positive effects a bespoke process can have, with a few simple pointers listed below to up your game.
-I get to hear so many comments from employees about their early days, so if you’re finding retention an issue and you’d like a wider insight into the feelings of a newbie, let me know and we can arrange to talk some fresh new ideas through.
+We get to hear so many comments from employees about their early days, so if you’re finding retention an issue and you’d like a wider insight into the feelings of a newbie, let us know and we can arrange to talk through some fresh ideas.

 Read below or download and save for later.

 New employees with a positive and valuable onboarding experience are 18 times more committed to their new employer, giving them an early sense of belonging which directly affects their sense of loyalty.

 The first few days can be a whirlwind – create a plan and share it with your new recruit, so they know what to expect and when (roughly!) to expect it.
 Don’t forget to share it with your team too, so everyone knows what part they’ll play.